-Emily Midorikawa and Emma Claire Sweeney are the authors of A Secret Sisterhood: the Hidden Friendships of Austen, Brontë, Eliot and Woolf, with a foreword by Margaret Atwood.
+Emily Midorikawa and Emma Claire Sweeney are the authors of A Secret Sisterhood: The hidden friendships of Austen, Brontë, Eliot and Woolf, with a foreword by Margaret Atwood.
+(The title of the American edition is A Secret Sisterhood: The literary friendships of Jane Austen, Charlotte Brontë, George Eliot, and Virginia Woolf.)

 Emma and Emily became friends over a decade ago, at a time when they were both living in rural Japan – working as English teachers by day, and scribbling stories in secret by night.